Blog posts

 Understanding security mistakes developers make: Qualitative analysis from Build It, Break It, Fix It

-Proceedings of the 29th USENIX Security Symposium (USENIX 2020)
+Proceedings of the 29th USENIX Security Symposium (USENIX Security 2020)

 LWeb: Information flow security for multi-tier web applications